Sylvain Bock produces exciting white and red wines in the mountainous Ardeche region of southern France.

 It was named after the old volcano in the Ardeche where the vineyard clings to the lower slopes.

-Reviens Gamay was a runawa hit in 2014, selling out within a few weeks of arrival, and we expect this silky Gamay from 2015 to be similarly sought-after.
+Reviens Gamay has been a runaway hit in both of the years we have brought this wine to Australia.
+It usually sells out within a few weeks of arriving, and we expect this silky Gamay from 2016 to be similarly sought-after.
 This is a wine made from two different vineyards of Gamay.
 One is planted on pure limestone and the other on pure basaltic (volcanic) soil.
 This year he also used 10% of his Grenache in this wine to give it a little more body.
 The whole bunches were co-fermented using the carbonic maceration approach.

 This is a very fruity, smashable wine that is drinking very nicely now but will continue to improve for the next two or three years.

 This is the first time we have been able to buy this very tasty wine!
 It is named after the three grape varieties used for the wine.
 GRE is for Grenache Noir, LOT references the Merlot and the S stands for Syrah.